 800 MHz Regional Planning

 In 1987, the Commission set aside six megahertz of spectrum in the 800 MHz band for exclusive use by local, regional and state public safety agencies under guidelines developed by the National Public Safety Planning Advisory Committee (NPSPAC).
 The 800 MHz NPSPAC spectrum is administered on a regional basis by 55 regional public safety planning committees.
-In this section you will find information on regional maps and plans, regional planning committees, and the latest information on regional planning committee meetings.
+Below you will find links to information on regional maps, a directory of regional planning committees, and the latest information on regional planning committee meetings.